Ready (2011 film)

 A spiritual sequel titled Ready 2 was announced in July 2018.
-Owing to Asin's retirement from films after her marriage, it has been confirmed that she wouldn't be returning to the sequel.

 Plot

 Prompt-witted, Prem helps his friend Khushi elope with her lover Raju.
 This angers her father Abhinav and the Kapoors.
-Prem pacifies his family who fix his marriage with a woman, Pooja.
-Sanjana, who just ran away from her wedding hears Prem telling his uncle about ditching Pooja.
+Prem pacifies his family, who fix his marriage with a woman, Pooja.
+Sanjana, who just ran away from her wedding, hears Prem telling his uncle about ditching Pooja.
 As the Kapoors haven't met her yet, Sanjana poses as her and stays with and soon wins over the Kapoors.
-Her maternal uncles Amar and Suraj search for a groom to get her still married.
+Her maternal uncles Amar and Suraj search for a groom to get her married off.
+While Prem and Sanjana are going to the airport, their car stalls in a forest, forcing them to sleep in the forest, where Prem discovers Sanjana's real identity after he sees her driver's licence.

-Suraj's son Aryan lapses into coma due to Prem who finds out Sanjana's identity, but they fall in love.

 Suraj takes Sanjana away.
-Despite of the truth, the Kapoors still want her as Prem's wife.
+Despite knowing the truth, the Kapoors still want her as Prem's wife.
 Promising Sanjana that he will find a way to marry her, Prem poses as the nephew of Balli, a chartered accountant who serves Amar and Suraj.
-Soon the Kapoors trick Chaudharys to let Sanjana marry Prem.
-Aryan recovers and reveals about Prem who then explains how Sanjana's late mother Geeta wanted their union and get her married.
+Soon the Kapoors trick the Chaudharys to let Sanjana marry Prem.
+Aryan recovers and reveals the truth about Prem, who then explains how Sanjana's late mother Shivani wanted their union and get her married.
 Amar and Suraj realise their mistake and are forgiven.
 In the end, Prem and Sanjana get married and click away their wedding pictures.